-In a sense two Ku Klux Klans existed in Fort Worth during the 1920s—two Klans as different as, well, day and night.
+In a sense two Ku Klux Klans existed in Fort Worth during the organization’s heyday in the 1920s—two Klans as different as, well, day and night.
 The daytime Klan gave money to charities and churches and helped needy widows.
 The nighttime Klan whipped and tarred and feathered those people whom it deemed deserving of its vigilante justice.

 Some background: The first incarnation of the Ku Klux Klan was founded in Pulaski, Tennessee in December 1865 during Reconstruction.
-In the beginning the Pulaski Citizen dutifully printed the Klan’s notices and handbills announcing meetings, parades, et cetera but all the while snickered at the Klan’s costumes, rituals, and lofty titles for officers.
+In the beginning the Pulaski Citizen dutifully printed the Klan’s notices and handbills announcing meetings, parades and such but all the while snickered at the Klan’s costumes, rituals, and lofty titles for officers.
 By 1867 the Pulaski newspaper noted that the “Kukluxers” were spreading.

 During Reconstruction the Klan targeted freedmen and sought to restore—by intimidation and violence—white supremacy.
 In 1867 the Nashville Union and Dispatch reported “some general and undefined dread among the negroes of a secret order that has recently made its appearance.”